gangeli/qry/README.md

 Configuration
 -------------
-Many of the auxilliary features of Qry are provided with the `using()` function.
+Many of the auxiliary features of Qry are provided with the `using()` function.
 A single function call with different types of arguments will eventually be able to handle a wide range of different tasks.
 Examples are documented in the following sections: